LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 M@in$h^&le-r1.0
 ```

-With that out of the way, Lets start!
+With that out of the way, Let's start!

 We create a measure, and specify it as a [Parent](/docs/plugin-structure/plugin-structure?id=how-to-determine-the-measure-type).